Why is Friends of Family Farmers launching a farmer-membership program?

 Will my name be listed publicly as a farmer member?

-We plan to list our farmer members publicly on our website starting in the beginning of 2020.
+We plan to list our farmer members publicly on our website starting in 2020.
 However, if you would like your name (and the name of your farm) to remain anonymous, we can accommodate that request.

 Must the membership donation be from the farm or can it be from an individual?